SX-Aurora/py-veo/README.md

 - `name`: the name of the function inside the VE process.
 - `_args_type`: the argument types string list.
 - `_ret_type`: the return value type string.

+The *__call__* method supports a special kind of argument: an instance of the class *OnStack*.
+The object `OnStack(buff, size)` will result in the buffer *buff* of size *size* being copied over onto the VE stack and behave like a temporary variable of the calling function.
+The corresponding argument will point to the address on the stack.
+Currently only arguments with intent "IN" are supported, i.e. they should only be read by the callee.
+They are lost after the VE function finishes and are overwritten by the following VEO function call.

 **Notes:**